Inflation is the way we measure how much the value of goods rise in an economy over a period of time. It indicates the value of a country’s currency.

 How does it affect my savings?

 Inflation affects the value of currency.
 What you could have bought for £1 in 1990 you now need £2.07 to buy today.
 In effect, its ‘purchasing power’ has declined.
 That’s why, over time, you need your money to grow at least at the same rate as inflation.

 If you are putting your money in a savings account it needs to offer you at least the same amount of interest as the projected inflation rate of that year.
 If it doesn’t it means that your money is actually losing its value.
 Therefore, the higher the inflation rate, the more value your savings have lost.

 It’s for this reason that it is always recommended to responsibly invest your savings in order to ensure they grow and, at the very least, retain their value.

 How does it affect my investments?

-There are a number of ways in which inflation can effect your investments – depending on which investments you have chosen.
+There are a number of ways in which inflation can affect your investments.

 Bonds, for example, suffer under high inflation rates, as their interest rates are fixed.
 People are therefore less likely to invest, as the interest rates may not keep up with the increased cost of living.

-In terms of the stock market, inflation essentially means that each year you are paying more for a stock that has no more inherent value than it did the year before; it’s just that your currency buys you less.
+In the stock market, inflation means that each year you are paying more for a stock that has no more inherent value than it did the year before; it’s just that your currency buys you less.
 In an ideal world, however, a company’s value should grow at least at the rate of inflation, therefore insuring that your investment at the very least holds its value over time.
-In this way, stocks should provide you with some sort of ‘safety net’ against the ills of inflation.